john-cd/rust_howto/bk/src/categories/wasm/_index.md

 - Cross-Platform Development,
 - Plugin systems for e.g. desktop applications, extending their functionality with secure and isolated modules.

-WASM can be used to build virtual machines or emulators for other architectures, enabling execution of legacy software or providing sandboxed environments.
+WASM can be used to build virtual machines or emulators for other architectures, enabling execution of legacy software or providing sand-boxed environments.

 ## `yew`